mgrahamsmith/coding_practice/the_c_programming_language/README.rst

 Kernighan, Brian, and Dennis Ritchie. *The C Programming Language.* Prentice Hall, 1978.
 Second Edition, 1988.
 ISBN 0131103628.

-Notes and Solutions on the text.
+Solutions and notes on the text.

 .. contents::